Kingdom of Castile: 12th century: a link between Christianity and Islam

 The centuries of Moorish rule had established Castile's high central plateau as a vast sheep pasturage; the fact that the greater part of Spanish sheep-rearing terminology was derived from Arabic underscores the debt.

-The 8th and 9th centuries was preceded by a period of Umayyad conquests, as Arabs took control of previously Hellenized areas such as Egypt and Syria in the 7th century.
+The 8th and 9th centuries were preceded by a period of Umayyad conquests, as Arabs took control of previously Hellenized areas such as Egypt and Syria in the 7th century.
 It was at this point they first encountered Greek ideas, though from the beginning, many Arabs were hostile to classical learning.
 Because of this hostility, the religious Caliphs could not support scientific translations.
 Translators had to seek out wealthy business patrons rather than religious ones.
 Until Abbasid rule in the 8th century, however, there was little work in translation.
 Most knowledge of Greek during Umayyad rule was gained from scholars of Greek who remained from the Byzantine period, rather than through widespread translation and dissemination of texts.
 A few scholars argue that translation was more widespread than is thought during this period, but this remains the minority view.

 The main period of translation was during Abbasid rule.
 The 2nd Abbasid Caliph Al-Mansur moved the capital from Damascus to Baghdad.
 Here he founded a great library, containing Greek Classical texts.
 Al-Mansur ordered this collection of world literature translated into Arabic.
 Under al-Mansur, and by his orders, translations were made from Greek, Syriac, and Persian.
 The Syriac and Persian books themselves were translations from Greek or Sanskrit.

 A legacy of the 6th century King of Persia, Anushirvan (Chosroes I) the Just was the introduction of many Greek ideas into his kingdom.
 Aided by this knowledge and the juxtaposition of beliefs, the Abbasids considered it valuable to look at Islam with Greek eyes, and to look at the Greeks with Islamic eyes.
 Abbasid philosophers also advanced the idea that Islam had, from the very beginning, stressed the gathering of knowledge as a key part of the religion.
 These new ideas enabled the amassing and translation of Greek concepts to disseminate like never before.

 During the 12th century, Europe enjoyed great advances in intellectual achievements, sparked in part by the kingdom of Castile's conquest of the great cultural center of Toledo (1085).
 There Arabic classics were discovered, and contacts established with the knowledge and works of Muslim scientists.
 In the first half of the century a translation program, called the "School of Toledo", translated many philosophical and scientific works from the Classical Greek and the Islamic worlds into Latin.
 Many European scholars, including Daniel of Morley and Gerard of Cremona, travelled to Toledo to gain further knowledge.

 The Way of St. James further enhanced the cultural exchange between the kingdoms of Castile and León and the rest of Europe.

 The 12th century saw the establishment of many new religious orders, like the rest of Europe, such as Calatrava, Alcántara and Santiago; and the foundation of many Cistercian abbeys.